Welcome to Spoiled Dog Designs!

-Bella, a Chihuahua, was adopted from the Pet Rescue Center in Coachella, CA. She is 5 lbs and is our fit model for girls' clothes and models for our website and advertising.
+Bella, a Chihuahua, was adopted from the Pet Rescue Center in Coachella, CA. She is 5 lbs, is our fit model for girls' clothes and models for our website and advertising.
 She does runway work and was the bride in the finale of the Birmingham and Palm Springs shows.
 She's taken over Angelo's role of joining me at the Trade Shows and picking out new treats for us to sell.
 Bella loves everyone and some day will be voted Miss Congeniality.

 Sophia, yes, another Chi, was rescued from the Ventura County rescue.
 I was a vendor at their Adopt-a-Thon and she picked me out.
 She wouldn't look at anyone else so at the end of the day she was not adopted.
 That shelter has a high kill rate and she was skin and bones so I could not leave her there.
 No longer starved, she weighs 5 pounds and even with her long legs, is a perfect XSmall.
 So she is also a fit model for our girls' clothes and sometimes models for the website when she's not being shy.
 She loves being a Super Model and loves looking at pictures of herself.

 Bruno, my fourth Chi, (They say Chi's are like Potato Chips, you can't have just one!) came to me as a foster dog.
 Now, who was I kidding?
 Me, a Foster Parent?
 I've since learned the name for people like me is "Foster Failure".
 He's sweet, loving, cuddly, so no surprise, he's now part of the family.
 He's just started to model but still is not totally confident.
 Please bear with him as he gains confidence.
 It's written into his adoption papers...."must wear clothes".